PhrozenByte/phpunit-throwable-asserts/README.md

 ### Constraint `CallableThrowsNot`

-The [`CallableThrowsNot` constraint](https://github.com/PhrozenByte/phpunit-throwable-asserts/blob/master/src/Constraint/CallableThrowsNot.php) asserts that a callable doesn't throw a specific `Throwable`.
+The [`CallableThrowsNot` constraint](https://github.com/PhrozenByte/phpunit-throwable-asserts/blob/master/src/Constraint/CallableThrowsNot.php) asserts that a Callable doesn't throw a specific `Throwable`.

-This constraint calls the given callable (parameter `$callable`) and catches any `Throwable` matching the given class (optional parameter `$throwableClassName`, defaults to `Throwable`), message (optional parameter `$throwableMessage`, defaults to `null`) and code (optional parameter `$throwableCode`, defaults to `null`).
+This constraint calls the given Callable (parameter `$callable`) and catches any `Throwable` matching the given class (optional parameter `$throwableClassName`, defaults to `Throwable`), message (optional parameter `$throwableMessage`, defaults to `null`) and code (optional parameter `$throwableCode`, defaults to `null`).
 All conditions must match, otherwise the `Throwable` is re-thrown.
 The exception message can either be a string, requiring an exact match, or an arbitrary `Constraint` (e.g. `PHPUnit\Framework\Constraint\StringContains`) to match the exception message.
 The constraint optionally requires an exact match of the class name (optional parameter `$throwableExactMatch`, defaults to `false`).

 This is *not* the same as negating the `CallableThrows` constraint, which consumes all non-matching `Throwable`s and throws a `ExpectationFailedException` instead. `CallableThrowsNot` will rather re-throw any non-matching `Throwable`.
-A `ExpectationFailedException` is only thrown when the callable throws a `Throwable` matching all given conditions.
+A `ExpectationFailedException` is only thrown when the Callable throws a `Throwable` matching all given conditions.

 The `ThrowableAssertsTrait` trait exposes two public methods for the `CallableThrowsNot` constraint: Use `ThrowableAssertsTrait::assertCallableThrowsNot()` to perform an assertion, and `ThrowableAssertsTrait::callableThrowsNot()` to create a new instance of the `CallableThrowsNot` constraint.